tearfulDalvik/almace-scaffolding/_app/_posts/work/2018-12-24-ctas-debugger.md

 - Multiple file problems support
 - Unlock copying, selecting and context menu in every CTAS pages
 - Use shortcut keys to complete your homework!
-- APIs available and an iOS remote client is included, you can also custom your remote control on other platforms.
+- APIs available and an iOS remote client is included.
+You can also custom your remote control on other platforms.

 ## Installation